MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 - **Creative Category**: Select the tab of the creative inventory where you want your item to appear.
 You can also select a sub-group to add your item to in one of the foldable groups within an inventory tab.

-Swords are Equipment (by default) so let's put it there, in the Sword sub-group.
+Swords are Equipment (by default) so let's leave it there and leave Sword selected as the sub-group.

 ![Naming screen in Blockbench showing the Display Name, Identifier, and Creative Category fields.](Media/MinecraftItemWizard/naming.png)

 ### Design

-On this page, you can select whether to add a, Item Model or an Icon Glint.
+On this page, you can select whether to add an Item Model or an Icon Glint.

 - **Item Model**: Select this option if you want to create a handheld model for your item in addition to the 2D icon.